 Click here to book your Quito Hop-on Hop-off City Bus Tour.

-Quito Tour Bus also offers an half-day bus excursion that takes you to a several cool places around the city.
+Quito Tour Bus also offers a half-day bus excursion that takes you to several cool places around the city.

 This tour departs from Quito at noon.
 Just outside the city, you’ll stop at Pululahua Volcano Crater for a breath-taking view of the Ecuadorian mountains.

 Next, you’ll stop at the “Middle of the Earth,” a complex right on the equator with museums and a planetarium.